-Four Seasons Wellness and Acupuncture offers a variety of services for the health and well being of each and every one of our clients.
-Our staff is very innovative with the latest techniques in acupuncture, both Chinese and Japanese style, Kampo and Chinese Medicine, aesthetic facial care and massage.
-We are committed to offering those we serve with the highest amount of care and respect.
-At Four Seasons Wellness, we listen to what our clients are saying and address the needs of each individual.
+Four Seasons Wellness and Acupuncture offers you a variety of services for your health and well being.
+Our staff is very innovative with the latest techniques in acupuncture, both Chinese and Japanese style, Kampo and Chinese Medicine, and massage.
+We are committed to offering you the highest amount of care and respect.
+At Four Seasons Wellness, we listen to what you are saying and address your needs.

 Kampo is a Chinese-style Medicine developed and practiced in Japan.
+Whereas the traditional Chinese practice is to check your tongue and pulse, palpating your abdomen to assess your body’s constitution in addition to checking the tongue and pulse and then assessing your symptoms, is the diagnostic practice of Kampo.
+Through palpating your abdomen for constitution, Dr. Wesley can arrive at a better understanding of what she already suspects as a diagnosis.
 It has combined eastern and western forms of medicine.
 In Japan, Kampo is practiced by Physicians.
 Whereas in the United States, it is practiced by acupuncturists and other alternative healthcare professionals.